-Can I claim Tax Benefit for both HRA & Home Loan? – A question which is often asked by many tax payers.
+Can we claim HRA and home loan simultaneously for Tax Benefit? – A question which is often asked by many tax payers.
 This is mainly because many employers do not allow both tax benefits together in certain situations.
 Unfortunately this is NOT the right thing to do.

 Both HRA and Home Loan Interest tax sections are unrelated.
 You claim tax benefit on HRA (House Rent Allowance) under section 10(13A) while the tax benefit on payment of interest on home loan comes under section 24(b).
 However there can be issues if both the sections are used together with the intent of tax evasion.